 Homemade Gifts for Kids

-Are you looking for some sweet and simple gifts that you can put together for your little ones (and not so little ones) this year?
-Me too!
-So far I’ve put together a few things but as I was looking for ideas I came across several ideas that were too good not to share and so today that’s what I thought I would do, share them with you!
+So far, I’ve put together a few things, but as I was looking for great gift ideas, I came across several DIY gifts that were too good not to share, and so today, that’s what I thought I would do: share them with you!

 Homemade Gifts for Boys

 My little boys would love these little DIY Car Magnets for the fridge because they love pretty much anything magnetic.
-I think instead of coating with Mod Podge I would probably use my laminator (I have this one) or some clear contact paper so that it would last longer. 🙂
+I think instead of coating it with Mod Podge, I would probably use my laminator (I have this one) or some clear contact paper so that it would last longer. 🙂

 I think I will have to commission my hubby to make this Race Track Ramp for the boys.
 Maybe for their birthdays?
 What little boy wouldn’t love to play with this over and over again!